gwu-libraries/audit-tool/README.md

         python inventory_manager.py update <path to report>

 4. If a discrepancy was detected and the discrepancy was caused by an error with the files, then fix the error and re-run detect changes to make sure the problem was resolved.

-## TODO:
-* Attendance-only checks.
-* Record whether reports where applied to inventory.